Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Closing remarks

 \section{Closing remarks}

-Our simulations hint that the \gaia\ phase spiral {\it can} coexist with a clumpy, turbulent ISM. {\it But} the signature is highly intermittent {\em both} spatially and temporally: there is not a single epoch at which the phase spiral is observable simultaneously across the solar circle, nor is there a specific location across the solar circle where it is observable at all times; this is in contrast to the findings of billion-particle, pure N-body models \citep{hun21t,asa25a}.
+Our simulations hint that the \gaia\ phase spiral {\it can} coexist with a clumpy, turbulent ISM. {\it But} the signature is highly intermittent {\em both} spatially and temporally: there is not a single epoch at which the phase spiral is observable simultaneously across the solar circle, nor is there a specific location across the solar circle where it is observable at all times; this is in contrast to the findings of billion-particle, {\em pure N-body} models \citep{hun21t,asa25a}.
 We should not be surprised by this.
-Essentially, all phenomena associated with the ISM are intermittent and stochastic by nature \citep{set25a}, including molecular cloud formation and star formation \citep{fed12a}, as well as nuclear activity, disc-halo gas recycling, and transient spiral arms, to name a few.
+Essentially, all phenomena associated with the ISM are intermittent and stochastic by nature \citep{set25a}, including molecular cloud formation and star formation \citep{fed12a}, as well as nuclear activity, disc-halo gas recycling \citep[][]{arm16a}, and transient spiral arms \citep[][]{ros12a}, to name a few.
+Importantly, the properties (e.g. strength, distribution, interlocking) of the phase-spiral are providing us with information on the strength of small-scale, star-gas coupling in the ISM.

-Given that we observe the phase spiral not only in the solar neighbourhood \citep{ant18b}, but also beyond \citep{xu20x}, what can we learn from its spatiotemporal intermittency?
-Taken at face value, our results imply that the phase spiral is not observable at the present epoch all along the solar circle, nor will it be observable here for all time to come.